gngrwzrd/dribbble-api-modern-objc/readme.md

 # Dribbble API Objective-C

-A simple API class for Dribbble API.
+A simple API class for the latest Dribbble API.

 You should probably be somewhat familiar with the [dribbble api here](http://developer.dribbble.com/v1/).